18th-century London: Urban fabric

 To accommodate the rapid growth of population, Parliament enacted building legislation and initiated important infrastructure projects.
+The Fleet River, which was so filled with rubbish and sewage that it had been a health hazard for many years, was finally covered over in 1733.
 The New Road running between Paddington and Islington was constructed beginning in 1756.
 Intended as a drover's road upon which livestock could be driven to Smithfield Market without encountering the congested road network of the city further south, the 60 ft wide New Road was London's first bypass and served as the informal northern boundary for London for years to come.
-With the completion of Westminster Bridge in 1750, London gained a much needed second overland crossing into the South Bank.
-In 1761 the seven ancient gates enclosing the City of London were removed to improve the circulation of traffic, as was the dense warren of housing on London Bridge which was a perennial fire hazard.
+The City Road was added in 1761, connecting the Angel to Finsbury Square.
+To improve traffic, the houses on London Bridge were removed in 1757, the Holbein Gate in Whitehall was removed in 1759, and the gates of the city were removed 1760–1777.